 Investigating Practitioners, Developing skills and techniques for Live Performance, Group Performance workshop and an optional unit will form the structure of the two year Extended certificate.
 The wide range of vocational assessments including assignments, tasks and performances means students can showcase their learning and skills to best effect when they take their next step.

-For the 2016 course information for Drama please click here
+For the 2018 course information for Performing Arts please click here

 The BTEC Level 3 National Extended Certificate in Music is new for September 2016.
 It is for post-16 learners who want to continue their education through applied learning and who aim to progress to higher education and ultimately to employment in the music sector.
 The qualification is equivalent in size to one A Level and aims to provide a coherent introduction to study of the music sector.

-For the 2016 course information for Music please click here
+For the 2018 course information for Music – Performing please click here

 A Level Art and Design New Specification 2015, provides you with opportunities to develop personal skills and responses to ideas, observations, experiences, environments and cultures in practical, critical and contextual forms within Art.